amjadmak/amjadmak/README.md

  - Learning new things 📘🌍

 ## Some unnecessary details 😅
 I have my own portfolio website [Here](https://amjadmak.github.io/Potfolio-site/).
-I also did a lot of projects with collaboration with others and on my own as well, You can check them in my ["Start-up portfolio"](https://github.com/stars/amjadmak/lists/start-up-portfolio) list.
+I also did a lot of projects in collaboration with others and on my own as well, You can check them in my ["Start-up portfolio"](https://github.com/stars/amjadmak/lists/start-up-portfolio) list.
-Enjoy your time ! 😊
+Enjoy your time! 😊